OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-28.md

 ## Matthew 28:19

-Therefore, go and make disciples of all nations, baptising them in the name of the Father and of the Son and of the Holy Spirit,
+Therefore, go and make disciples of all nations, baptizing them in the name of the Father, the Son, and the Holy Spirit,

 ## Matthew 28:20